pcm720/OSDMenu/mbr/README.md

 ### Configuration options

+Multiple paths and arguments are supported for every `boot_` key.

 1. `boot_auto` — default boot paths
 2. `boot_auto_arg` — arguments for the default boot path
 3. `boot_start` — paths to run when the Start button is being pressed during boot